ops-center/searchlight/docs/guides/cluster-alerts/component_status.md

 # Check component_status

 Check command `component_status` is used to check status of Kubernetes components.
-Returns OK if components are `Healthy`, otherwise, returns CRITICAL.
+Returns OK if components are `Healthy`, otherwise, returns Critical.

 ## Spec